aezell314/TN_Prison_Gerrymandering/README.md

 ## Conclusions

 The data does not support the idea that state legislative district containing one or more prisons differ substantially from districts without prisons.
-Analysis was performed on the following demographic indicators, and all effects lacked statistical significance:
+Analysis was performed on the following following populations of interest, and all effects lacked statistical significance:
 * Racial makeup (percent of the population that is white)
 * Gender makeup (percent of the population that is male)
 * Partisan lean (percent of the population that is Democratic)